-Some vitamins have been shown to naturally increase energy levels over time.
-B vitamins, tyrosine, and rhodiola rosea are among them.
-Before beginning a vitamin regiment, consult with your doctor, especially if you are taking prescription medication.
+Some vitamins have been shown to increase energy levels over time naturally.
+B vitamins, tyrosine, and Rhodiola Rosea are among them.
+Before beginning a vitamin regiment, consult your doctor, especially if you are taking prescription medication.

 Avoid these foods

 People who have a coffee allergy should avoid the bean in all forms.
-This includes drinking it, eating it, or coming into contact with the beans prior to roasting.
+This includes drinking it, eating it, or coming into contact with the beans before roasting.